US LNG Production Surge Will Double Exports by 2028: EIA

 U.S. LNG to non-FTA nations—including the three biggest importers, South Korea, Japan, and China—is primarily shipped through Mexico.

-In 2023, the United States became the world’s largest LNG exporter, shipping overseas an average of 11.4 Bcf/d, a 12-percent increase over 2022’s domestic LNG exports.
+In 2023, the United States became the world’s largest LNG exporter, shipping overseas an average of 11.4 Bcf/d, a 12 percent increase over 2022’s domestic LNG exports.
 LNG is fracked shale gas liquefied for transport.

-According to the International Group of Liquefied Natural Gas Importers, the 11.4 Bcf/d in LNG U.S. producers exported was 21 percent of the global 52.9 Bcf/d LNG market, which grew by 3.1 percent in 2023.
+According to the International Group of Liquefied Natural Gas Importers, the 11.4 Bcf/d in LNG that U.S. producers exported was 21 percent of the global 52.9 Bcf/d LNG market, which grew by 3.1 percent in 2023.

 Approval Doesn’t Presage Avalanche

-New Fortress Energy’s (NFE) Fast LNG Altamira terminal off Mexico’s Gulf Coast is one of the 10 cited in EIA projections.
+New Fortress Energy’s Fast LNG Altamira terminal off Mexico’s Gulf Coast is one of the 10 cited in EIA projections.
 The terminal will receive U.S.-produced LNG via Valley Crossing Pipeline.

 Under the authorization, NFE can export 1.4 million tons a year of LNG to “re-export” to non-FTA countries from Altamira for five years.
 The company wanted a permit through 2050.
 It largely exports to Brazil and Jamaica.

-“These re-exports can diversify global LNG supplies and improve energy security for U.S. allies and trading partners,” DOE said in the order, noting that authorization isn’t “inconsistent with the public interest.”
+“These re-exports can diversify global LNG supplies and improve energy security for U.S. allies and trading partners,” the DOE said in the order, noting that authorization isn’t “inconsistent with the public interest.”

 The department cautioned that green-lighting NFE’s permit doesn’t presage a general avalanche of approvals for projects pending since the federal government imposed its temporary pause on new non-FTA export applications on Jan.
 26.